 - Prof. Diego Pasini, European Institute of Oncology (IEO), Italy

-- Prof. Cristiano Simone, University of Bari, Italy
+- Prof. Mattia Barbareschi S.Chiara Hospital and University of Trento, Italy

 2016, Begnudelli Award, Pezcoller-AACR Foundation, Trento, Italy

 Pivetti S., Fernandez-Perez D., D’Ambrosio A., Barbieri C.M., Manganaro D., Rossi A., Barnabei L., Zanotti M., Scelfo A., Chiacchiera F.* and Pasini D.* (2019).
 Loss of PRC1 activity in different stem cell compartments activates a common transcriptional program with cell-type dependent outcomes.
-Science Advances (In press).
+Science Advances 5(5): eaav1594.